localstack/docs/content/en/aws/managed-streaming-for-kafka/index.md

 }
 {{< / command >}}

+## Create a kafka topic

-In this step of Getting Started Using LocalStack MSK, you create a client machine.
+In this step of using LocalStack MSK, you create a client machine.
 You use this client machine to create a topic that produces and consumes data.

 First, Install Java on the client machine by running the following command: